 ||Describes the comma-separated list of groups.
 The default groups are

-Completely erases all disks on system.
+Erases the data disks which are used by Oracle Database software.
 It is mandatory to run this option if intention of cleanup is to reuse or move these disks on other systems.

 Example of secure erase: